 Stranger danger?
 Feh!
 We didn’t give it a second thought when Creepy Neighbor Guy came to the door in his tightie whities with his nasty old dog, threatening our Halloween-hyped lives.
 That man was going to give us candy! #1970skidgoals

 According to History.com, the precursor to modern-day trick-or-treating was called “mumming.”
 In the Middle Ages, during the Celtic celebration of the dead known as Samhain, revelers disguised themselves and performed in exchange for food.

 By 1000 A.D., Christianity was in full force.
 The Catholic Church declared Nov.
 1 as All Saints’ Day and Nov.
 2 as All Souls’ Day, yet another feast for the dead.
 During this time, the poor folks would visit wealthy homes and promise to pray for the souls of the homeowners’ deceased relatives in exchange for pastries referred to as soul cakes.
-Known as “souling,” this practice was taken over by the children, who solicited food, money, and ale.
+Known as “souling,” this practice children took the practice over, soliciting food, money, and ale.